Next Open Day - Saturday 2nd February 10am - 1pm

 After we have received your application, you will be sent an interview invitation.
 Interviews take place during the summer term and are a chance for you to ask any questions you may still have about the course.
 After your successful interview, you will be sent an offer letter, offering you a place at Cardinal Newman and we will also send you all the information you need to get started, including Student Finance and Additional Learning Support.

-The application for School Direct at Cardinal Newman is divided into two phases: Apply 1 and Apply 2.
+The application for Initial Teacher Training at Cardinal Newman is divided into two phases: Apply 1 and Apply 2.

 Apply 2: If you apply through Apply 1 but you aren’t offered a place, or you decline all the offers you receive, you can make an application for new choices through Apply 2.
 However, in Apply 2, you are restricted to one choice at a time.